consolelogreece/InventoryManagementSystem/README.md

 # Inventory Management System
-The Inventory Management System is a simple application designed for individual sellers, similar to platforms like eBay and Depop.
-This system allows sellers to manage their inventory and generate backups for data security.
+The Inventory Management System is a simple application designed for individual sellers on sites like eBay and Depop, helping them to manage their inventory.
+It also allows backups to be generated for data security.

 ![screenshot](pics/ims.PNG)

 ## Installation

-To install the Inventory Management System, follow these steps:
 - Please note that you need .NET Framework 4.8 installed, and you will need MSBuild if you do not have Visual Studio installed.

 1. Clone the repository to your local machine: